 Closed angle glaucoma, the rarer and more precipitous form, occurs when the angle for drainage of aqueous humor in the anterior chamber closes abruptly.
 It can be brought on by pupil dilation in environments such as a dark room or after taking antimuscarinic drugs such as scopolamine and atropine.
 This condition is treated by urgent surgery while giving treatments such as acetazolamide (carbonic anhydrase inhibitor), mannitol (osmotic diuretic), timolol (BB), and pilocarpine (muscarinic antagonist) in order to decrease IOP and minimize potential complications.

-From an epidemiological standpoint, the condition currently affects more than 75 million people globally and over 3 million in the United States.
+, the condition currently affects more than 75 million people globally and over 3 million in the United States.
 There are more than 42 million people worldwide with precursor glaucoma conditions such as ocular hypertension.
-In patients suffering from glaucoma, many are treated pharmacologically whereas progressive or advanced cases can be managed with glaucoma surgery including trabeculectomy, glaucoma drainage devices (i.e., tube shunts), and minimally invasive glaucoma surgery (MIGS).
+In patients suffering from glaucoma, many are treated pharmacologically whereas progressive or advanced cases can be managed with glaucoma surgery including trabeculectomy, glaucoma drainage devices (i.e., tube shunts), and minimally invasive glaucoma surgery (MIGS)

 Since 2017, novel therapeutics for the treatment of glaucoma have been aimed at greater efficiency and patient convenience

 The global glaucoma therapeutics market was valued at $6.59 billion in 2019, and despite the slowdown due to the pandemic in 2020, it is projected to grow at an annual rate of 6.1% to reach $11.05 billion by 2027; much of this growth is due to the increasing prevalence of patients with glaucoma.